-Rob Barron is the Vice Chair of the Des Moines Public School Board.
+Rob Barron is currently serving his second term on the Des Moines Public School Board.
 In 2013 he became the first Latino to win elected office in Polk County, Iowa’s largest county.
 He served Iowans for 13 years in the office of Senator Tom Harkin, including serving as Harkin’s State Director from 2009-2014.
 He was named one of the “50 Most Wanted Democrats” by the Des Moines Register in 2014.
 He is a fourth-generation Mexican-American and works full-time at Grand View University.

 WHAT IS THE LATINO POLITICAL NETWORK?

 The Latino Political Network (LPN) is a first-of-its-kind organization focused on an increase in the number of Latino elected officeholders across the State of Iowa through education and empowerment.
 LPN offers classes focused on all facets of political campaigning and elective service.